pantheon-systems/documentation/source/docs/articles/sites/new-site-owner.md

 [Redis](/docs/articles/sites/redis-as-a-caching-backend/) is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.

-[SSL](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/) is a standard for establishing an encrypted link between your Pantheon site and a client (e.g. web browser).
-You should enable SSL on a custom domain, e.g., www.example.com, if you are transmitting any sensitive data.
+[HTTPS](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/) is a standard for establishing an encrypted link between your Pantheon site and a client (e.g. web browser).
+You should enable HTTPS on a custom domain, e.g., www.example.com, if you are transmitting any sensitive data.
 <div class="alert alert-warning" role="alert">
 <h4>Note</h4>
-Only enable SSL for your Live environment.
+Only enable HTTPS for your Live environment.
 It is not needed in Dev or Test.</div>

 ####How do I enable add-ons?
 From your Site Dashboard, click **Settings**, then click **Add Ons**.
 You will now see all the available add-ons for your site.

 ####Can I downgrade my site to a personal plan?
 Yes.
 However, if you have Solr and/or Redis add ons enabled, they will break when you go down to personal plan level.
-If you have SSL enabled on Professional plans and above, you will need to re-enable SSL and re-load your SSL certificate into Pantheon.
-For more information, see [Enable SSL for Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/).
+If you have HTTPS enabled on Professional plans and above, you will need to re-enable HTTPS and re-load your SSL certificate into Pantheon.
+For more information, see [Enable Secure HTTPS Communication](/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/).

 ### Billing Tasks